Avondale, Arizona: Sports

-Avondale is home to Phoenix Raceway.
-Since 2020, Phoenix Raceway has served as host of the annual NASCAR championship race, each November.
-It holds two NASCAR Cup Series races, two Xfinity Series races, a NASCAR Gander RV and Outdoors Truck Series race, an ARCA Menards Series race, and an ARCA Menards Series West race annually.
+Avondale is home to Phoenix Raceway, a mile oval racetrack opened in 1964.
+It currently holds two NASCAR Cup Series races, two O'Reilly Series races, a NASCAR Craftsman Truck Series race, an IndyCar race, an ARCA Menards Series race, and an ARCA Menards Series West race annually.
+From 2020 to 2025, Phoenix Raceway served as host of the annual NASCAR championship race each November.

 Avondale Parks and Recreation Department offers sports for both youth and adults.